Strasmore Research

 Which individual contracts traded the most?

-The tape names the day's busiest contracts by itself.
-Each option's OCC ticker encodes the underlying root, expiration date, call/put, and strike; the query parses all four so the table reads in plain English:
+Each option's OCC ticker encodes root, expiration, call/put, and strike; the query parses all four so the table reads plainly:

 The exact SQL behind every number